King calls for schedule clarity ahead BJK Cup Finals

 "I put my player's cap on and I go, 'I kind of want to know the schedule ahead of time, not keep waiting to know when any of the tournaments are going to happen,'" King told a virtual media session ahead of the Seville event.

 "Can you imagine if a major didn't know their dates?
-I mean, it's like no, we got to know dates, got to get that organized.
+I mean, it's like no, we got to know dates, got to get that organised.

 "It's in the best interest of our whole sport and it's really important that everyone in tennis really think about the sport and what's best for it and for the audience and for the people who care about it."